Whether you are starting a new company or running an established one, you will probably spend most of your day thinking about how to make it succeed.

 As your business picks up, it is easy to fall behind on your bookkeeping.
 There are deadlines you may be unaware of.
 Regulations which have changed.
 And you rightly worry that accounting mistakes can be pretty costly.

-We’d be lost without own accountant and see them as a vital part of our business.
-Throughout this article, we’ll draw on our experience to provide you examples with what our accountant has done for us.
+We’d be lost without our accountant and see them as a vital part of our business.
+Throughout this article, we’ll draw on our experience to provide you with examples of what our accountant has done for us.

-But of course, it’s up to you just how much or how little you let them get involved in.
+The amount of time an accountant can save depends on how much or how little you let them get involved in.
 For our business, we take care of our own bookkeeping since we use good accounting software.

 This saves us some money on our bills, but does require a little more of our time.